dward2/BME547/Lectures/git_workflow.md

 Example:  git clone https://github.com/dward2/calculator.git partner_calculator
 ```

-* Using the feature branch approach, add a subtraction feature to their code.
+* Using the feature branch approach, add a total cholesterol check feature
+to their code.
+  - <200: Normal
+  - 200 - 239: Borderline high
+  - \>=240: High
 * Push the new branch to their GitHub repository.
 * Open a Pull Request and include your partner as a reviewer.
 Do not merge
 the Pull Request.
 That is up to the partner who owns the repository.

 ## If Time
-Tags
+* Tags
-Issues
+* Issues
-Linking code to issue
+* Linking code to issue
-Linking issue to PR or commits
+* Linking issue to PR or commits
-Closing issue in PR
+* Closing issue in PR